Skip to main content

 Step 1

-Complete the CCA program
+Complete the CCA program (Primary Pathway)

-To become an CCA in Nova Scotia, after high school complete your CCA certificate.
-Continuing Care Assistant programs typically take a minimum of 30 weeks to complete.
-There are various CCA programs available in Nova Scotia:
+To become a Continuing Care Assistant (CCA) in Nova Scotia, you can complete a recognized CCA certificate program after high school.
+These programs typically take a minimum of 30 weeks to complete.

 Explore recognized CCA programs here.